-Scope Council will work with the community and our partners to achieve this strategy through: - providing direct support for the arts, cultural and creative sectors through funding, promotion and facilities - attracting investment from other levels of government, private and not-for-profit sectors - trialling new policies and streamlining regulatory processes to encourage investment and activity in our City and improve local amenity - brokering and facilitating partnerships to build a strong, resilient and sustainable ecosystem - connecting, communicating and co-creating with our communities for place development, accessibility and sustainable activation to build future economic, cultural and social benefit.
-A City of dynamic and distinctive places and precincts Enhance the prosperity of retail precincts and places by focussing on what makes each precinct and place special and how this can be leveraged through public space activation and other innovative initiatives.
-Grow the visitor economy across the municipality and retain and strengthen Port Phillip's historical brand as being 'Melbourne's playground' through a range of initiatives and activities.
-Port Phillip is a City of dynamic neighbourhoods, each with its own distinctive character.
+Outcome A City of dynamic and distinctive places and precincts Port Phillip is a City of dynamic neighbourhoods, each with its own distinctive character.
 Our neighbourhoods are the focal points for where residents and visitors can gather and connect.
 The destinations for local retail activity, entertainment, hospitality, community and cultural activities, small businesses, entrepreneurs and start-ups.
 The COVID-19 pandemic has changed the face of retail and hospitality and the long road to recovery continues.
 On the plus side, there is a commitment to hyper local living that didn't exist prior.
 Council is committed to ensuring enhanced prosperity and economic development for retail strips by continuing to work with traders and landowners to build on the unique character of each precinct.
 Using a placebased approach will ensure the empowerment of communities within these precincts as we collaborate and co-create our future.
 Encouraging and accommodating the return of tourism is a key priority.
 Tourists make a significant contribution to our local economy and lifestyle by providing local jobs, sustaining our vibrant hospitality and cultural sector and ensuring a reliable and regular public transport service.
 A focus for Council is working with business to grow the visitor economy while maintaining the City's diversity and accessibility and ensuring the safety and quality of life for our residents.
-1 Implement a revised Outdoor Dining strategy that has a strong focus on achieving greater aesthetic outcomes for each retail strip.
-2 In collaboration with traders, develop a program of initiatives to revitalise the Carlisle Street retail precinct.
-3 Implement the Acland Street Retail Mapping Mix trial which aims to influence retail mix and offering within the street and if successful, implement elsewhere 4 Based on the San Francisco model, create a kerbside usage strategy that reflects how varying functions and users of kerbs can be prioritised in different land use contexts.
+Implement a revised Outdoor Dining strategy that has a strong focus on achieving greater aesthetic outcomes for each retail strip.
+In collaboration with traders, develop a program of initiatives to revitalise the Carlisle Street retail precinct.
+Implement the Acland Street Retail Mapping Mix trial which aims to influence retail mix and offering within the street and if successful, implement elsewhere Based on the San Francisco model, create a kerbside usage strategy that reflects how varying functions and users of kerbs can be prioritised in different land use contexts.
 Create vision statements and a brand personality for each neighbourhood with a priority list developed for the course of the Strategy.
 Use this to best tailor activations and activity to fit each precinct for the benefit of local residents, tourists and traders.
-6 Identify opportunities for activation that are currently hampered by lack of infrastructure such as power and lighting and address these over the course of the Strategy via inclusion in the capital program where possible and subject to available funding.
-7 Use the South Melbourne pilot to trial night-time evening economy projects in other identified areas.
-8 As part of the First Peoples Arts Strategy, explore and communicate the cultural heritage of each neighbourhood and highlight this in overall vision.
-9 Develop wayfinding plans for each Neighbourhood and implement these over the course of the Strategy in line with established wayfinding guidelines and available funds.
-10 Develop and implement an activation program including trials that streamline Council processes to promote street activation, accessibility, a more agile response from the organisation and opportunities to try new ideas.
-11 Consolidate an approach to Tourism that considers gaps in the current tourism offering, visitor experience and servicing, destination marketing, partnership opportunities, attracting major events and activities to Port Phillip, and capacity building of Port Phillip's visitor economy sector.
-12 Advocate and where possible seek to encourage creative opportunities alongside infrastructure upgrades and new developments where relevant and possible.
-Actions
+Identify opportunities for activation that are currently hampered by lack of infrastructure such as power and lighting and address these over the course of the Strategy via inclusion in the capital program where possible and subject to available funding.
+Use the South Melbourne pilot to trial night-time evening economy projects in other identified areas As part of the First Peoples Arts Strategy, explore and communicate the cultural heritage of each neighbourhood and highlight this in overall vision.
+Develop wayfinding plans for each Neighbourhood and implement these over the course of the Strategy in line with established wayfinding guidelines and available funds. activation program including trials that streamline Council processes to promote street activation, accessibility, a more agile response from the organisation and opportunities to try new ideas.
+Develop and implement an Consolidate an approach to Tourism that considers gaps in the current tourism offering, visitor experience and servicing, destination marketing, partnership opportunities, attracting major events and activities to Port Phillip, and capacity building of Port Phillip's visitor economy sector.
+Advocate and where possible seek to encourage creative opportunities alongside infrastructure upgrades and new developments where relevant and possible.